 One of the highest elevation vineyards in Montalcino, Il Poggiolo is also one of the last you pass as you come up the hill to enter the town of Montalcino.
-Ours is not a huge vineyard, but we tend the land with our heart and soul, and make wines true to this place.
-We grow all of our grapes to be Brunello. and we choose only the best to make into Brunello.
-The remainder are moved into our other wines, such as Rosso di Montalcino and Oltre.
+Ours is not a huge vineyard, but we tend the land with our heart and soul and make wines true to this place.
+We grow all our grapes to be Brunello and we choose only the best to make into Brunello.